 How long you must pay your employee

-You will need to provide the continuous block of Parental Leave Pay.
-This can include the following:
+You will need to provide a continuous block of Parental Leave Pay.

 We will tell you how long to provide the funds for each employee.